pacphi/make-onboarding-suck-less/scripts/tanzu/tap/tkg/aws/INSTALL.md

 ```
 > Replace `{tanzu-network-api-token}` with a valid VMWare Tanzu Network [API Token](https://network.pivotal.io/users/dashboard/edit-profile).

-Note: after you install the TAP plugins in this manner you will not be able to successfully complete `tanzu cluster create` with the `v0.10.0` `package` plugin.
-You will need to revert back to the `v1.4.0` version.
-To do that, run:
+If you need to revert back to the `v1.4.0` version, run:

 ```
 tanzu plugin delete package